Happy children waving Norwegian flags during the 17th of May parade in Trondheim, 1945

 Sweden wanted Norway, and after a brief war, King Christian Frederik had to abdicate the throne.
 But he managed to get in some wins.
 Sweden’s Crown Prince Karl Johan Bernadotte accepted that Norway could keep its democratic constitution and its own institutions within a personal union.
 In November, the Norwegian Parliament elected Sweden’s king as the king of Norway.

-Karl Johan was the King of Norway and Sweden from 1814 to 1844.
-He did not like the celebration of May 17th.
-Not at all.
 The king saw the celebration as a revolutionary act and a provocation towards Sweden.
-He banned the celebration of Constitution Day in 1928.
+He banned the celebration of Constitution Day in 1828.
 It ended with violence.

 The peak of tensions came on May 17th, 1829, when the Swedish Governor-General deployed the cavalry and infantry against students and other citizens of Oslo, who had gathered at Stortorget (“the Big Square”) to celebrate the Constitution Day.
 Several people ended up being injured in what would be known as the “Square Battle”.
-It was a kind of “nobody-puts-Baby-in-the-corner” moment for Norwegians all over.
-They became unstoppable when it came to celebrating the Constitution on 17th of May – and they got what they wanted.
-In 1833, the Norwegian Parliament officially observed the day.
-Still, there were no kids involved.

 The First Children Enter the Parade

-In the past, the norm when came to celebrating holidays was with citizen parades (“borgertog”), where people marked the occasion by marching with banners, music, and choirs.
+In the past, the norm when it came to celebrating holidays was with citizen parades (“borgertog”), where people marked the occasion by marching with banners, music, and choirs.

 In 1869, school director Peter Qvam came up with an unusual idea, to say the least.
 He is said to have had the idea for Norway’s first children’s parade.
 Qvam himself organized a procession with students from his school.
 The famous poet Bjørnstjerne Bjørnson was a good friend of Peter Qvam, and both argued passionately for organizing a children’s parade to celebrate the national day.

 The friends managed to get their way.
-Thus, the following year, in 1870, the very first children's parade took place.
-Kids from from several schools in Oslo participated, and the procession made its way to the Palace.
+Thus, the following year, in 1870, the very first children’s parade took place.
+Kids from several schools in Oslo participated, and the procession made its way to the Palace.
 For the first time, the voices of children were heard singing the Norwegian National Anthem in front of the Palace Balcony.

 The first couple of years the children’s parade was allowed only for boys, but of course that had to change.
 In 1889 girls from Mrs. Ragna Nielsen’s school joined.
-Later, the schools started their own marching bands, the “russ” (high school graduated) became part of the festivities – and here we are today; a 17th of May celebration without children’s parades is plain out unthinkable.
+Later, the schools started their own marching bands, the “russ” (high school graduates) became part of the festivities – and here we are today; a 17th of May celebration without children’s parades is plain unthinkable.

 Flags, Music and Ice Cream